edamianreynoso/arc-assb-controller/paper/main_draft.md

 | $M_f, M_s$ | Fast/Slow memory | [0, 1] |
 | $U$ | Uncertainty | [0, 1] |

 We interpret $\Phi$ as an IIT-inspired integration proxy (Tononi, 2008), $G$ as global workspace accessibility (Baars, 1988), and $P$ as predictive precision (Friston, 2010).
 These are used as control-relevant latent variables rather than claims about human consciousness.
-[EDITADO]

 ### 3.2 Cognitive Capacity